Whiff Rate

 Also known as: swing-and-miss rate, miss percentage

-Whiff rate is the percentage of swings that result in no contact at all — distinct from chase rate, which measures the decision to swing, whiff rate measures what happens once the swing is already committed.
+Whiff rate is the percentage of swings that result in no contact at all.
+This means distinct from chase rate.
+This measures the decision to swing, whiff rate measures what happens once the swing is already committed.

-Whiff rate answers a narrower question than overall strikeout rate: given that a swing happened, how often did it produce zero contact rather than a foul, a ball in play, or a hit?
-Because it's conditioned only on swings, whiff rate isolates bat-to-ball skill from swing decision-making — a hitter can have an excellent chase rate (rarely swinging at bad pitches) and still carry a high whiff rate if their swing-and-miss frequency on pitches they do decide to swing at is elevated.
+It answers a narrower question than strikeout rate.
+This means given that a swing happened, how often did it produce nothing at all rather than a foul, a ball in play, or a hit?
+Because it is conditioned only on swings, it isolates bat-to-ball skill from decision-making.
+A hitter can rarely chase a bad pitch and still miss often on the ones they do offer at.

 Example

-His whiff rate on fastballs was low, but it spiked sharply against sliders — a recognition gap on spin, not a general bat-to-ball problem.
+He rarely missed a fastball but came up empty against sliders again and again — a recognition gap on spin, not a general bat-to-ball problem.

 Why it matters

-Whiff rate isolates bat-to-ball skill from swing decisions, which tells a coach whether to focus on plate discipline or on the swing itself.
-SwingVantage splits whiff rate by pitch type to find whether a miss pattern is mechanical, a recognition gap, or both.
+Isolating bat-to-ball skill from swing decisions tells a coach whether to work on plate discipline or on the swing itself.
+SwingVantage splits the figure by pitch type to find whether a pattern is mechanical, perceptual, or both.

 Frequently asked questions

-No. Strikeout rate is based on plate appearances and includes called third strikes; whiff rate is based only on swings and measures the percentage of those swings that miss entirely.
+No. No. Strikeout rate is based on plate appearances and includes called third strikes; this counts only swings, and only the ones that miss entirely.

 Related terms

-- Chase RateChase rate is the percentage of pitches thrown outside the strike zone that a hitter swings at — a core plate-discipline metric where lower is almost always better.
+- Chase RateChase rate is the percentage of pitches thrown outside the strike zone that a hitter swings at.
+This means a core plate-discipline metric where lower is almost always better.

 - Strikeout RateStrikeout rate (K%) is the percentage of plate appearances that end in a strikeout — elevated K% reduces a hitter's value by eliminating batted-ball outcomes entirely.

-- Whiff on Spin vs VelocityWhiff on spin vs velocity splits a hitter's swing-and-miss rate by pitch category — breaking and off-speed pitches versus hard, straight velocity — to reveal which specific pitch quality is causing misses rather than treating all whiffs as one problem.
+- Whiff on Spin vs VelocityWhiff on spin vs velocity splits a hitter's swing-and-miss rate by pitch category.
+This means breaking and off-speed pitches versus hard, straight velocity.
+This means to reveal which specific pitch quality is causing misses rather than treating all whiffs as one problem.

-- Pitch RecognitionPitch recognition is identifying a pitch's type and location early — out of the pitcher's hand and from spin — so the hitter can commit to a swing or take decision before it's too late to act.
+- Pitch RecognitionPitch recognition is identifying a pitch's type and location early.
+This means out of the pitcher's hand and from spin.
+This means.
+As a result, the hitter can commit to a swing or take decision before it's too late to act.

 Related guides & benchmarks